cuuush/error-finder/README.md

 Welcome to Error Finder!
 This utility scans all of your telepresence devices and records the errors listed under the device's status.xml page.
 There is also a daily update script which can keep track of which errors are new and list them in a separate table.

+Check out the demo video of this project: https://youtu.be/d2e39eA_WK8

 Features

  - On-demand error tracking